In Algebra 1, you worked with factoring the difference of two perfect squares.

 (Note that each formula has only one negative sign in the solution.)

-you can always find the rest of the factored answer by using long division.
+If all else fails, you can find the factored trinomial by using long division.

 One more idea for remembering these patterns: If you remember one of the patterns,